BelalC/keyword_i2x/README.md

 ---  ---  ---  ---  ---  ---
-##Installing dependencies
+## Installing dependencies

+The code was developed with python 3.5 and requires the following libraries/versions:

+gensim==2.0.0
+numpy==1.12.1
+scikit-learn==0.18.1
+wget==3.2

-The requirements.txt file highlights all dependencies for the project; these can be downloaded via the following command:
+These dependencies are specified in requirements.txt, and can be downloaded via the following command:

 ```bash
 pip install -r requirements.txt
 ```
 ---  ---  ---  ---  ---  ---

-##Usage
+## Usage

 Running the keyword_xtract file, will carry out the steps described above (keyword extraction -> compute vector representations -> rank key words)